DevonDrouin/ISO-27001-Certification/README.md

 ## Conclusion

 - Understanding how ISO/IEC 27001 formalizes risk-based thinking gave me a deeper appreciation of aligning business objectives with security goals.
-- GRC is not just about compliance - it's about operational resilience and informed decision-making.
+- GRC is not just about compliance! it's about operational resilience and informed decision-making.
 - Writing actual policy documents made me more comfortable communicating security expectations clearly.

-#### Not every document needed for an ISO Certification was uploaded.